Salkantay to Machu Picchu Trek 5 Days / 4 Nights

 • Cook and cooking equipment

-• Horses (to carry the tents, sleeping pads, cooking equipment, and 5 kilograms of personal belongings per hiker)
+• Horses (to carry the tents, sleeping pads, cooking equipment,

 • Two hour guided visit to Machu Picchu